bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Mostly Cloudy
+- Overcast
-- 51% humidity
+- 54% humidity
-- 11 mph wind
+- 10 mph wind
-- 86% cloud cover
+- 88% cloud cover
 - 67 AQI 🟨
-- 0.94 inches of rain expected in the next 48 hours
+- 1.39 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>